javicoin/cucumber-wdio/README.md

 ## Browserstack
 BrowserStack specific code has been added in the `mobile.wdio.bs.conf.js` under the /test/config folder.

-You just need to provide your BrowserStack credentials as environment variables (process.env.BROWSERSTACK_USERNAME, process.env.BROWSERSTACK_ACCESS_KEY).
+It's required to provide BrowserStack credentials as environment variables (process.env.BROWSERSTACK_USERNAME & process.env.BROWSERSTACK_ACCESS_KEY).

 - To run test on BrowserStack npm run `test:android:browserstack` or `test:ios:browserstack` scripts.

 ## External libraries
 ### Downloading/Uploading Cucumber features (tests) & Creating Test Executions in Jira
 - [@xray-app/xray-automation module](https://github.com/javicoin/xray-automation-js)

-The framework adds a module based on axios to interact with Jira XRay API.
+This module based on axios is used to interact with Jira XRay API, it lets:
-This module lets download/upload the E2E tests written on Gherkin and once executed upload their results by creating a Test Execution.
+- Download/Upload the E2E tests written on Gherkin
+- Once tests are executed, it lets to upload their results by creating a Test Execution.

 The goal should be managing the features in the source code in order to avoid sync issues on Jira and for better maintainance and flexibility, as follows [Pure VCS based workflow](https://docs.getxray.app/pages/viewpage.action?pageId=31622264)

 Required condiguration files (except jira.cloud.json containing Jira API credentials) can be found in `test/config/xray/`